LEGO Star Wars: The Skywalker Saga Tops the Australian Charts

 Elden Ring and Grand Theft Auto V remain in second and third places, respectively.

-NBA 2K22 is up one spot to fourth place and Kirby And The Forgotten Land is down one spot to fifth place.
-WWE 2K22 is up one spot to sixth place.
+Kirby And The Forgotten Land is up one spot to fourth place.
+NBA 2K22 is down one spot to fifth place and FIFA 22 is up three spots to sixth place.

 Here are the top 10 best-selling titles in Australian for the week: